 When the production line stops in the automotive industry, losses add up minute by minute.
-This is why industry-leading manufacturers must remain ever vigilant in minimizing supply chain disruptions.
+This is why industry-leading auto manufacturers must remain ever vigilant in minimizing supply chain disruptions.

-Optimizing the supply chain means knowing the answer to some important questions.
+Optimizing the automotive supply chain means knowing the answer to some important questions.
 For example, do you know the parts you need for production will arrive on time and in the right quantity?
 Can you use that information to proactively collaborate with people on the receiving end so they can properly plan labor once inbound materials arrive?

 When you get a full 360-degree view inside the supply chain, you can answer these questions and minimize supply chain disruptions.
 To obtain that level of visibility, you need to effectively use all the data you collect.
 Then you need to turn that data into information that will help all supply chain partners — including suppliers and your manufacturing facilities — to know what is needed, and when.